Kiltarlity: New lifestyles

 With the establishment of the North of Scotland Hydro-Electric Board and construction of hydroelectric dams on the River Beauly in the 1940s and 50s, most homes in Kiltarlity quickly gained electricity.
 Some houses retained wood and coal fires for heating, while peat-cutting disappeared almost entirely.

 By the 1960s, Gaelic had almost completely disappeared from the parish, only present among the oldest generations.
 Local church services in Gaelic ended in 1940.
 Nonetheless, "the old Highland custom of warm hospitality persist[ed]"—including cèilidhs and open doors.

 After its peak in 1861 of 2,965, Kiltarlity's population consistently decreased, the decline accelerating in the early-20th century due to emigration.
 Many young men in the village did not come back from WW1 and WW2.
 By 1961, the population was only 1,184.

+21st Century

+The early 21st century saw the demolition of the former sawmill as well as the closure of Brockies Lodge and the Allarburn Bar, with the Post Office and Convenience Store relocating to the site of the former bar.
+However, the first two decades saw the opening of the K2000 Aultfearn Walk in 2000, as well as a vast growth in population with the village with 135 new houses being constructed, including a major housing development on the former sawmill site.
+Despite this rapid growth in size, bus services to the village were controversially, and drastically cut back, and eventually abandoned by Stagecoach, leaving a dangerous 2 mi walk along the A833 to the nearest stop on the network.
+Services were eventually picked up by Inverness based D&E Coaches.

 Toponymy

 The name 'Kiltarlity' is of disputed origin.
 The Old Statistical Account for the parish of Kiltarlity cites it as deriving from a corruption of the Latin cella, meaning 'the worship place of a saint', and St. Thalargus—a figure of unknown origin.